Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ![IT Operator Delegation Entry](./Screenshots/13-hr-ou-it-operator-delegation-entry.png)

-This role has more access than Helpdesk, but it is still not Domain Admin.
+IT Admin / AD Operator needs more access than Helpdesk, but that still does not mean the account should be Domain Admin.

+The IT Admin account was able to perform normal user management tasks.

 User account changes were validated from Event Viewer.